Professional teeth whitening cost in Vietnam

 - Frequent intake of dark-colored vegetables, fruits, wine, coffee, and soft drinks

 - Aging.
 Your teeth will get darker, staining yellow, brown, and blue-grayish over time (due to genetics or eating habits).
-Yellow teeth are the most likely to respond well to whitening treatment.
+Stained teeth are the most likely to respond well to whitening treatment.

 Types of teeth that can be whitened at home

 At-home teeth whitening should be done instead of in-office teeth whitening in certain cases, including: